liamkirsh/ICS-Import-to-Google/README.md

 # ICS-Import-to-Google
-A set of tools that enable automatically importing iCalendar (.ics) files from Thunderbird into Google Calendar.
+A set of tools that enable importing iCalendar (.ics) files directly from Thunderbird into Google Calendar.

 ## Prerequisites